All Episodes

 Yeah, when I was in middle school, my parents pulled me out and homeschooled me, and listening to you was my history and my social studies class.

-My that's I mean, good for you, too.
+My, that's, I mean, good for you, too.

-That's uh you could not have done better than that in any classroom.
+You could not have done better than that in any classroom.

 And I say that with great pride.